hotkeymuc/ProdikeysDM_Adaptor/README.md

 * Have fun and jam along

 ## Known issues
-* As of know (2019-06-23) the keyboard mapping is wrong!
-Pressing any of the "regular" keys will produce random key strokes.
-But, hey!, there are keystrokes!
-* Some notes on the MIDI keyboard seem to be dead.
+* Some notes on the MIDI keyboard do not produce any MIDI data.
 This seems to be a well-known issue with these keyboards.
-More investigation needs to be done here.
+It may be due to missing configuration data that needs to be sent to the keyboard on power up.
+* Not all keys on the typing keyboard have been implemented.
+Currently only alpha numericals work.
+* Status LEDs are currently wrong and can't be toggled